These helpful resources and reference materials are available to help you support your troop or team.

 The authoritative source on advancement policies and procedures and best practices for all BSA traditional programs.

-These planning guides are designed to help you plan roundtables that are focused on generating fun, excitement, and practical Scouting skills.
+This planning guide is designed to help you plan roundtables that are focused on generating fun, excitement, and practical Scouting skills.

 The Boy Scouts of America has nearly a century of experience conducting high-adventure outdoor activities in a manner that is safe for all participants.
 A wealth of resources and information are provided to enable adult leaders and youth to help us maintain our impeccable safety record.